 The badly coded theme always takes time to load, when selecting a theme, make sure to check its speed.
 Consult with a developer or online marketer before buying or selecting a theme for your site.
 We spent hours of time to optimize a WordPress website which was coded very badly.

 3- Choosing Plugins

-Do not install various plugins, use only necessary plugins so that extra burden of loading plugins will be reduced.
-Before installing a plugin, check feedback, number of active installs etc to make sure you have a good plugin.
+Do not install various plugins, use only necessary plugins so that the extra burden of loading plugins will be reduced.
+Before installing a plugin, check feedback, number of active installs, etc to make sure you have a good plugin.

 4- Optimize Images

 Images take time to load on browsers which slow the website performance.
 For example, if your image size is 1024 px and your image requirement on the page is 650 px, though, CSS will reduce the size of the image for display on the page but the size will be the same as uploaded.
 You can use photo editing tools to reduce the size of the image.
 Photoshop has an option to “save for the web”.
 Another best option can be WP Smush.it, this plugin will do it automatically for you.

 5- Codes Improvement